Effect of swimming mode on shielding of odor traces in turbulence: Results

 \section{Results}

 To determine whether swimmers' dynamics leave their signatures in the odor distribution over long time-scales, we begin our analysis by examining the effect of hydrodynamic interactions on the mean and standard deviation of the odor field (Fig.~\ref{fig:mean}).
+In this first part, we limit our analysis to swimmers fixed on a grid relative to the frame of reference, disregarding the effect of their kinematics.
 Since the odor distribution is inhomogeneous and statistically stationary, we approximate the ensemble average of the mean and standard deviation of the odor field with temporal averages:

 To account for the effect of the swimmers, we now define differential quantities by comparison with the baseline simulation that ignores the presence of the swimmers:

 where the subscript $s$ stands for swimmers (either pusher-like or puller-like), and the subscript 0 represents the baseline simulation.
 Mean and fluctuations are normalized by $C_\Omega = \text{max}(\bar{c}_0)$, which occurs within the volume $\Omega$ containing the swimmers.